Köprülüzade Fazıl Ahmed Pasha: Life

 He was born into the Köprülü family, the son of Köprülü Mehmed Pasha and Ayşe Hatun (Hanım), daughter of Yusuf Ağa.
 His father was an Ottoman general of devshirme origin who in 1656 became Grand Vizier, while his mother was the daughter of a notable originally from Kayacık, a village of Havza in Amasya.
 His maternal grandfather was a voyvoda (tax-farmer) who built a bridge in Kadegra, that because of this was renamed Köprü, where his father Mehmed was stationed, and to which the Köprülü family owes its name.

 He served as grand vizier from 1661 to 1676 after he inherited the title from his father.
 Prior to this appointment, he served in Ottoman Syria as the Ottoman governor of the Damascus Eyalet (1660 to 1661) and the Erzurum Eyalet (1659 to 1660).
+According to contemporary foreign sources, Köprülü Mehmed Pasha's wife Ayşe Hanım influenced the appointment of her son, Köprülü Fazıl Ahmed Pasha, as grand vizier.

 He was dubbed Fazıl, meaning "wise" (from the Arabic fazilet, meaning "wisdom"), for reducing taxation and promoting education.
 On the other hand, he was brutal in war.
 He led the Ottoman Army in the Austro-Turkish War (1663–64) in which he intended to subdue Austria and to finally conquer Vienna itself.
 At the beginning of July 1664, he succeeded in destroying the fortress of Novi Zrin in the northern part of the Kingdom of Croatia after nearly a month-long siege.
 Although defeated in the Battle of Saint Gotthard, he was able to gain territory by the Peace of Vasvár in 1664.

 Following this treaty, he concentrated on the Cretan War and captured Candia (present-day Heraklion) from the Republic of Venice in 1669.
 At the end of the Polish–Ottoman War (1672–1676) against the Polish–Lithuanian Commonwealth, he signed the Treaty of Buchach in 1672 and the Treaty of Żurawno in 1676.

 Köprülü Fazıl Ahmet Pasha, regarded as one of the most capable Grand Viziers of the Ottoman Empire, did not die in battle.
 He died from a severe illness on November 3, 1676, at the age of 41.